 Homemade Vanilla Pudding (Jackie’s Pudding) doesn’t have to be hard to make.
 And it is OH!
 So good!

 Don here telling you about our family’s delicious Homemade Vanilla Pudding (AKA Jackie’s Pudding).
-August 17 is National Vanilla Custard Day, and this is as close as we get to custard.
+I’m reposting the recipe because August 17 is National Vanilla Custard Day, and this is as close as we get to custard.
 This pudding is a creamy, not too sweet homemade pudding that you could slowly on top of the stove.
 It is easy, but you have to stir it constantly until it thickens to the right thickness.
 Serve it alone or with berries and whipped cream.
 It’s also good in a pie.
-Step by step instructions in the recipe.
+Step by step instructions in the recipe practically insure no curdling.
+Comfort food with a healthy twist (in this case, the healthy part is limiting the amount you eat!).
+For more information about the history of this recipe, scroll to the bottom of the post.

 What You Need